-Policy 1.5-a: The Palm Beach County Engineering and Public Works Department shall continue to work with the School District and Sheriff's Department, and shall formalize its joint planning process, to assure that pedestrian facilities are provided to serve all new schools.
-The Pathway Program shall also accord a high priority to the provision of pedestrian facilities for existing schools lacking such facilities.
+Policy 1.5-a: The Palm Beach County Engineering and Public Works Department shall continue to work with the School District, the Metropolitan Planning Organization and Sheriff's Department, and shall formalize its joint planning process, to assure that pedestrian and bicycle facilities are provided to serve all new schools.
+The County's Pathway Program and the State's Safe Routes to School Program shall also accord a high priority to the provision of pedestrian and bicycle facilities for existing schools lacking such facilities.

-Policy 1.5-b: Palm Beach County shall implement County linked open space networks through the following program:
+Policy 1.5-b: Palm Beach County shall implement GLOSS components through the following activities: